How to quickly help a child with a dry cough. How can you treat dry cough in children? Possible complications of barking cough in children

 • the appearance of skin rash and itching.

-A paroxysmal, wheezing cough that resembles a dog's barking may indicate viral or bacterial laryngitis.
-Laryngitis cough worsens at night, interferes with sleep, causes severe pain, injures the respiratory tract.
+A paroxysmal, wheezing cough that sounds like a dog barking may indicate viral or bacterial laryngitis.
+Cough with laryngitis intensifies at night, interferes with sleep, causes severe painful sensations, injures the respiratory tract.

-With bronchitis, pneumonia, a dry cough is one of the first symptoms of the disease.
-Usually it is accompanied by fever, deterioration of health, chills, pain in the chest area.
+With bronchitis and pneumonia, a dry cough is one of the first symptoms of the disease.
+It is usually accompanied by fever, deterioration of health, chills, and pain in the chest area.

 Important!
-If a child has a sudden attack of dry cough, while breathing is difficult, and there is an uncharacteristic pallor, it is necessary to urgently call the emergency team, since the cause may be a foreign body entering the trachea.
+If a child has a sudden attack of dry cough, with difficulty breathing, and uncharacteristic pallor, it is necessary to urgently call a team emergency care, since the cause may be a foreign body entering the trachea.

-From the video, you can learn from a young mother how an attack of dry cough stops in a child.
+From the video you can learn from a young mother how to stop an attack of dry cough in a child.

 Possible causes of pathology

-The causes of dry cough in children and adults are most often respiratory diseases, which can be infectious and non-infectious in nature.
+The causes of dry cough in children and adults are most often respiratory diseases, which can be infectious or non-infectious in nature.

-In children, the most common causes of an unproductive cough, doctors consider the following pathologies:
+In children, doctors consider the following pathologies to be the most common causes of unproductive cough:

 • laryngitis - inflammation of the mucous membranes of the larynx and epiglottis;

-• pharyngitis is an inflammatory process localized in the pharynx, in which mucous membranes and lymphoid tissue are affected;
+• pharyngitis is an inflammatory process localized in the pharynx, which affects the mucous membranes and lymphoid tissue;

-• bronchitis - inflammation of the membranes covering the bronchi, or the individual areas of the bronchial tree;
+• bronchitis - inflammation of the membranes covering the bronchi, or specific areas of the bronchial tree;

-• whooping cough is an infectious lesion of the respiratory tract (a characteristic symptom is a constantly increasing dry cough, which is paroxysmal in nature);
+• whooping cough is an infection of the respiratory tract ( characteristic feature- constantly increasing dry cough, which is paroxysmal in nature);

 • diphtheria is a severe infectious disease of the oropharynx with a high mortality rate, often complicated by inflammatory processes in the lungs;